Code-Institute-Submissions/know-your-kryptonite-data-visualisation-dashboard/README.md

 Javascript: JavaScript, often abbreviated as JS, is a high-level, interpreted programming language that conforms to the ECMAScript specification.
 It is a programming language that is characterized as dynamic, weakly typed, prototype-based and multi-paradigm.

-Python: Python is an interpreted, high-level, general-purpose programming language.

 Testing and errors